-Find out Look at the plan to find out if the person's choice about this is written down and then compare it with how the person spends their days.
+Find out: Look at the plan to find out if the person's choice about this is written down and then compare it with how the person spends their days.

-Person centred planning builds
+Person centred planning builds a shared commitment to action.

 Person Centred Planning is a process in which committed people work together to enable the person to have a better life.
 The Plan helps people tell others what is important to the person and what needs to happen.